jdharrisnz/html-squircle/README.md

 `roundness` (0.2) will produce shapes exactly like Apple's app icons when the `width` and `height` are equal.

-For React, `useClipSquircle` and `useBackgroundSquircle` are also exported.
-These accept the usual params, excluding `width` and `height`, since those are measured and kept in sync for you.
-They also accept options including `ref` for the element to be measured, `deps` for anything that could cause the rendered element to be removed from or added to the DOM, and `cacheCapacity` for the size of the LRU cache.
-For both, there's no need to ensure the input params have stable references.
-For improved performance, they also memoize the results across components for you automatically.
+For React, `Squircle` and `CacheProvider` are also exported (requires React 19 due to the changes to `ref` props). `Squircle` is a polymorphic component, accepting `as`, `props`, and `squircle` props.

+- `as`: The name of a primitive element, or a function component.
+- `props`: The props required by the above component, including a `ref`.
+- `squircle`: Options to pass to the underlying squircle-computation function, excluding `width` and `height`, since those are measured and kept in sync for you.

+To memoize the results of squircle computation globally, wrap your app in the `CacheProvider` component.
+You may pass to this a `capacity` prop (default 20) for the LRU cache used in the backend.
+If you don't use this, results will be memoized at the component level, and all the cache-related code should be tree-shaken at compile time.

-## Tips
+## Tips for function options input

 When trying to control the sharpness of the curve, first adjust the `curveLength` parameter.
 If you're not getting the result you want, then reach